calaldees/teachingWorkshops/teacherEducation/eSafety.md

     * Look at "Teaching online safety in schools"
     * How many of those concepts are covered by your school?
 How are they covered (in computing lessons? or elsewhere?)
 * TASk 10min discuss
-    * I'm sure there are a range of stratergies in your schools?
+    * I'm sure there are a range of strategies in your schools?
 * TASK: Action - write down a topic you think is missing within your school and talk about it with someone in your department (mentor meeting?)